 Residents’ permit information and guidance

-You can only buy a parking permit for the house you live in.
-It aims to help you park closer to your home during the day.
+You can only apply for a parking permit for the home you live in.
+Permits help you park closer to your home during the day.

 Applications for more than one permit

-Permit 1 is the first person to apply for a permit at the property and permit 2 is the second person to apply for a permit at the same property.
-A second permit is around 25% more expensive.
+Permit 1 is the first person to apply for a permit in a household.
+Permit 2 is the second person to apply from the same address.
+There is a 25% surcharge on second permits.
+For more details on second permits, see the terms and conditions.

 Permit parking information

-Please ensure that you park your vehicle only in permit holders or shared use parking places within your zone.
+Park your vehicle fully within a permit holders or shared use parking place within your zone.

-Shared use parking places have a sign alongside the parking places showing Permit Holders or Pay at Machine.
+Shared use parking places have signs saying Permit Holders or Pay at Machine, with the related zone number.

-In all zones permit holders can park free of charge in public parking places from 8:30am to 9am in their zone.
+Permit holders can park free of charge in public parking places from 8.30am to 9am in their zone.

-You can buy residents' permits in three, six or 12 month periods.
+You can buy residents' permits in 3, 6 or 12 month periods.
 Each driver is responsible for renewing their permit on time.
 You don't need to display your permit on parking holidays.

 Motorcyclists and disabled persons' blue badge holders can apply for a residents' permit free of charge.